Parliamentary.ai

 Groups Affected

-• Taxpayers: Will bear the cost of the increased government expenditure associated with the nationalization of the rail network.
+• Taxpayers: Will fund the increased government spending associated with the bill.

 Full Text